ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](sparse_shepards_gray.gif)](sparse_shepards_gray.gif)

-As of IM v6.6.8-5 unmodified channels is preserved, as such you can now use [Sparse Color](#sparse-color) with the "`-channel`" setting to add a transparent gradient to any image, quickly and easily.
+As of IM v6.6.8-5 unmodified channels are preserved, as such, you can now use [Sparse Color](#sparse-color) with the "`-channel`" setting to add a transparent gradient to any image, quickly and easily.

-For example here I add a transparent [Diagonal Gradient](#diagonal_gradient), that is aligned so that 50% transparency is along the diagonal of the built-in "`rose:` image.
+For example, here I add a transparent [Diagonal Gradient](#diagonal_gradient), that is aligned so that 50% transparency is along the diagonal of the built-in "`rose:` image.

 ~~~
 convert rose: -alpha set -channel A \